opulo-inc/ohai/docs/lumen/pack-out/index.md

 ### `x-gantry`
 1. Perform `x-gantry` QC
-	* `GT2-belt` has been trimmed to appropriate length (flush on x-motor-mount side, aprox.
-15mm on the x-idler-mount side)
+	* `GT2-belt` has been trimmed to appropriate length:
+		* Flush on `x-motor-mount` side
+		* Approx. 15mm on `x-idler-mount` side
 	* `lens-cap` is present on `top-camera`
 	* The wire connectors on both `NEMA-11-stepper-motor` units face away from each other
-	* Each `nozzle-holder` has been lubricated and fit-tested with a nozzle
+	* Confirm each `nozzle-holder` fulfills the following requirements:
+	    * Appears lubricated
+		* Moves smoothly and in a straight path when actuated manually
+		* Springs back to the extended position after being depressed by hand
 	* `z-belt-loop` feels appropriately tensioned when plucked
 	* Each `z-gantry` moves smoothly when actuated back-and-forth by hand
 	* 1x `M5-hex-nut` is installed in `x-gantry-back` for mounting `cable-splay`
 	* The wire connector on `NEMA-17-stepper-motor` that is attached to `x-gantry-front` faces `z-limit-switch`
 	* The wire connector on `NEMA-17-stepper-motor` that is attached to `x-motor-mount` faces away from `xy-limit-switch`
 	* `linear-rail` is centered atop `alu-extrusion`
 	* `x-idler-mount` and `x-motor-mount` are secured to `alu-extrusion` with 2x `M5x10-bolt` per side